Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 Three-week recovery window

-Draft delivered on 8 March 2026
+Draft report support completed on 8 March 2026

 The problem